Software Quality Assurance: Importance, Process & Best Practices

 What Is Quality Assurance?

 Quality: Quality's core meaning is to fulfill the customer's expectations and requirements.
 This is the best level of "quality" your company can deliver.
 Assurance: An expression of confidence in an approach, good, or service.
 This section simply indicates that a company ensures the finest products and services are being delivered.
-So, the best would be to describe Quality Assurance or QA as determining the quality of any system or its components in order to adhere to specifications and customer requirements.
+Therefore, the best would be to define Quality Assurance or QA as the process of determining the quality of any system or subsystem so as to meet specifications and customer demands.

 Now it’s time to learn about Quality Assurance in Software and outline some of its best practices.